 Consider Junior Kindergarten.
 Our all-day program offers a kindergarten curriculum adapted for a younger age group that ensures a successful kindergarten transition.
 It’s another year of critical skill development before elementary school, with a focus on:

 The Junior Kindergarten classroom reflects a kindergarten environment, offering opportunities for children in six individual learning areas.

-Pretend and imaginative play opportunities allow children to try on different roles and materials, and to practice their social-emotional skills.
+Imaginative play opportunities allow children to try on different roles and practice cooperation and communication skills.